SSCHAcode/python-sscha/UserGuide/install.rst

 Install with Intel FORTRAN compiler
 -----------------------------------

-The setup.py script works automatically with the GNU FORTRAN compiler.
+The setup.py script works automatically with the GNU FORTRAN compiler (gfortran).
 However, due to some differences in linking lapack, to use the intel compiler you need to edit a bit the setup.py script:

 In this case, you need to delete the lapack linking from the setup.py and include the -mkl as linker option.
 Note that you must force to use the same liker compiler as the one used for the compilation.

+You can force the setup.py to use a particular compiler or linker manually setting the following environment variables:

 Install with a specific compiler path
 -------------------------------------